itratrahman/machine_learning_projects/salt_identification_challenge/models/model_files/README.md

-### This directory contains tensorflow model files of UNET networks
+### This directory contains tensorflow model files of UNET network